Visitors welcomed back to indoor Niagara Falls attractions as restrictions ease

 He also said the government hopes fully vaccinated travellers from around the world could be arriving in Canada again by early September.

-Diodati said businesses in his region, particularly small and medium-sized ones, desperately need the province to keep progressing with its reopening plans.
+Diodati said businesses in his region, particularly small and medium-sized ones, desperately need reopening plans to keep progressing.

 “They’re down to the last bits of money…So, this is everything for us.
 We need this (reopening) to be successful because tourism is like oxygen for Niagara Falls.”